 Bereavement due to suicide

-Some had marked the grave with a headstone.
-Others had marked the burial place, or where ashes were scattered, with a plaque, a small stone or a memorial bench.
+Some people had marked the grave with a headstone while others marked the burial place, or the place where ashes were scattered with, for example, a plaque, a small stone, or a memorial bench.

 Most people found it comforting to visit a gravestone or other memorial (see ‘Burying the body or scattering or burying the ashes’).
-A few said that they did not need to visit a particular place because the person was with them in spirit or because they would rather live with memories of the person than visit a place to remember him or her.
+A few said that they did not need to visit a particular place because the person was with them 'in spirit' or because they would rather live with memories of the person than visit a place to remember them.

 Jane and Maurice marked Tom’s grave with a small stone.
 Jane wishes the stone were bigger to allow a longer inscription.
 They also put a seat in the churchyard for contemplation.